Job title:

 Her natural ability to communicate and connect with others means that she frequently collaborates with international filmmakers, mentors others, participates in jury awards, and is invited to give public talks.
 In addition to her role at the Edinburgh College of Art, Ling has taught at the National Film & Television School and the Scottish Documentary Institute.

-Ling’s practice-based research is focused on documentary filmmaking and the exploratory use of inter-related cinematic tools for narrative and emotional communication – such as visual language, sound design, and music.
+Ling's practice-based research is focused on documentary filmmaking and the exploratory use of inter-related cinematic tools – such as visual language, sound design, and music – for narrative and emotional communication.
 Guiding this process is the aim to connect with the audience in order to facilitate wider outreach and impact.

-More broadly, Ling’s interest is in crossover cultures, our constantly changing environment, and the individuals who find themselves within it.
-Her ability to connect with individuals and uncover their desires and inner-conflicts allows her to explore their stories.
-And regardless of constraints, Ling's priority is always to capture these stories and identify the cinematic language that can convey them to the audience – thereby facilitating the impact that motivates her initial enquiry.
+More broadly, Ling's interest is in crossover cultures and the individuals who find themselves existing within constantly changing environments.
+Her ability to connect with people and help them to express their inner desires and conflicts allows her to explore meaningful human stories.
+And regardless of constraints, Ling's focus remains steadfastly on capturing these stories and creating the ideal cinematic language to convey them to the audience – thereby facilitating the impact that motivates her initial enquiry.

 A Camera in the Water: Reframing the Migrant Image in Documentary Film